We want to tell the whole story

-Through DataStories, our new digital storytelling platform, we aim to capture stories through words, photographs, film... and data.
+Through DataStories, our digital storytelling platform, we aim to capture stories through words, photographs, film, and data.

-This new approach will combine authentic and compelling personal stories from the people and communities we work with around the world with hard data, evidence and numbers, which show the actual change our projects are having within people’s lives.
+This approach combines authentic and compelling personal stories from the people and communities we work with around the world with hard data, evidence and numbers, which show the actual change our projects are having within people’s lives.

-Brought together and shared openly, this will provide a powerful account of the work of Christian Aid and its partners.
+Brought together and shared openly, this is a powerful account of our work, and that of our local partners.

-That way, nothing is hidden, embellished or sugar-coated, and our donors, supporters and the wider public get the full picture.
+That way, nothing is hidden, embellished or sugar-coated.
+Our donors, supporters and the wider public get the full picture.

-Through DataStories, you will be able to explore a project, to see what has worked well and not so well, what has changed or stayed the same, read the real stories and meet the people behind the stats.
+Through DataStories, you'll be able to explore a project, to see what has worked well and not so well, what has changed or stayed the same, read the real stories - and meet the people behind the stats.